4 Tips to Find Your Thoughtful Spot and Get Inspired

 Ever sit and stare at the page, unsure what to write?
 It happens to me at least once a week.
 You sit down to write and draw a complete blank.

 Panic sets in.
-You worry, “Will I ever think of anything worth writing again.”
+You worry, “Will I ever think of anything worth writing again?”
 Your mind screams, “Has the well run dry?
 Is the journey over?
 Woe is me; the world is coming to an end!”

-Then, I take a deep breath and go to my Thoughtful Spot.
+When this happens, I take a deep breath and go to my Thoughtful Spot.

 First, Find Your Thoughtful Spot